sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

    ![](imagesGIF/logStreaming.gif)

-1. Now you are completed with the deployment.You can verify both website and function working properly by uploading an image from you azure website.
+1. Now you have completed the deployment.
+You can verify both website and function working properly by uploading an image from you azure website.
       ![](imagesGIF/FinalVerify.gif)

    Congratulations!
 You have completed this lab.
-In this lab you deployed a simple image uploader web app and an azure function which triggers the cognitive service when an image uploaded to storage account.
-And Congnitive service analysis will be stored to Cosmos Db graph.
+In this lab, you deployed a simple image uploader web app and an azure function which triggers the cognitive service when an image uploaded to the storage account.
+And Cognitive service analysis will be stored in the Cosmos Db graph.